 - Import your database using the Migrate MySQL article:

-- Transfer email from your old account:
+- Transfer email from your old domain:

 Step five – Edit the new wp-config.php file